Estimation of a probability in inverse binomial sampling under normalized linear-linear and inverse-linear loss

 \subsection{Comparison with minimax estimators}

-The presented results are valid under certain restrictions on the estimator.
-Namely, for $L$ given by \eqref{eq: loss upper ratio gen} the estimator has to be \eqref{eq: estim Omega d} with $\Omega=\Omegail$ given by \eqref{eq: Omega il} and $d$ restricted to a certain interval; for $L$ as in \eqref{eq: loss abs error gen} both $\Omega$ and $d$ are fixed values.
+The presented results are valid for specific estimators, given by \eqref{eq: estim Omega d} with certain fixed values for $\Omega$ and $d$.
 It is natural to ask to what extent the results could be improved by considering other estimators, i.e.~how much lower risks could be guaranteed not to be exceeded (or equivalently how much $\sup_{p \in (0,1)} \risk(p)$ could be reduced).
 By definition, an estimator that is optimum according to this criterion (i.e.~which minimizes $\sup_{p \in (0,1)} \risk(p)$ over all possible estimators), if it exists, is a \emphmio{minimax} estimator.